poa00/ahk.v1-2.JSON/README.md

 ## API
 ### .parse()
-Parses a JSON string into an AHK value.
+Parses a JSON string into a value.

 #### Syntax:
 ```autohotkey